Potential Benefits of Earning a Masters in Applied Behavior Analysis(ABA)

-Masters in Applied behavior analysis (ABA) programs are designed to teach the students the application of the principles of learning theory to be able to work in a variety of fields with a range of populations in need of behaviorally based interventions.
+Masters in Applied behavior analysis (ABA) programs are designed to teach students the application of the principles of learning theory in order to work with a range of populations in need of behaviorally based interventions.
 Applied behavioral analysis (ABA) programs are usually adapted to meet the requirements for certification as a Board Certified Behavior Analyst (BCBA).
 Continuing education at the doctorate level is also available.

 Common prerequisite for Masters in ABA is a Bachelor’s degree in psychology, behavioral science, counseling or a related field.
 Some institutions may require candidates to have professional work experience in psychology, education, or related fields.
 2 years of coursework, internships and a final research project may be required as part of the curriculum.

 Depending on the masters in behavior analysis program you enroll in, you might be able to earn an ABA degree in anywhere from 1 to 3 years.
-Upon completion of the program you will earn a Master of Science (MS) or Master of Arts (MA) degree in applied behavior analysis.
-Both degrees should qualify the practitioner for licensure, but you should verify whether the Behavior Analyst Certification Board has approved your program of choice.
+Upon completion of the program, you will earn a Master of Science (MS) or Master of Arts (MA) degree in applied behavior analysis.
+Both degrees should qualify the practitioner for licensure.
+However, you should verify whether the Behavior Analyst Certification Board has approved your program of choice.

 How to Find a Masters in Applied Behavior Analysis Program: Online or On-campus?

 GradSchools.com makes reviewing your options for masters programs in ABA easy.
 If you are looking for a traditional on-campus program, browse by location.
 Use the city, state or country tabs and listings of the graduate schools in that area will show up.
 Is distance-learning is more convenient to you?
 Search by online masters in applied behavior analysis.
 Some of the results of your search might include the following degrees: